gardener/gardener/docs/concepts/resource-manager.md

 This is where the _TokenInvalidator_ comes into play:
 Since it is not possible to prevent `kube-controller-manager` from generating static `ServiceAccount` `Secret`s, the _TokenInvalidator_ is - as its name suggests - just invalidating these tokens.
 It considers all such `Secret`s belonging to `ServiceAccount`s with `.automountServiceAccountToken=false`.
-By default, all namespaces in the target cluster are watched, however, this can be configured by specifying the `--target-namespace` flag.
+By default, all namespaces in the target cluster are watched, however, this can be configured by specifying the `.targetClientConnection.namespace` field in the component configuration.
+Note that this setting also affects all other controllers and webhooks since it's a central configuration.

 ```yaml
 apiVersion: v1